th5th/buildenv/README.md

 * C++ application
 * C library (builds .so and .a libraries and a statically linked test application).

 It is trivial to add new types.
-Absolutely no guarantees are made that any of this is a good idea or even vaguely works!

 ### Installation

-To use buildenv, download the sauce and run `make install` (you will probably need to sudo that).
-This installs the buildenv script to /usr/local/bin/buildenv, and the provided templates to /usr/local/etc/buildenv.
+To use buildenv, download the sauce and run `sudo make install`.
+This installs the buildenv script to /usr/local/bin/buildenv, and the provided project setups to /usr/local/etc/buildenv.

 ### Usage

-To create a new C project, use:
+To create a new project, use:

-`$ buildenv new C [TARGET]`
+`$ buildenv new <type> [path | --] [mkbuildenv.sh options]`

-As you can see from the source code, this copies a tarball from the TEMPLATEPATH/C directory into the TARGET directory, unpacks it, runs the mkbuildenv.sh script.
+As you can see from the source code, this copies a tarball from the PKGPATH directory to [path], unpacks it and runs the mkbuildenv.sh script.
 The C environment given creates a new git repo and commits an initial commit with the first bits in.

-If TARGET directory is omitted, the current working directory is used.
+If [path] is omitted, the current working directory is used.
+Arguments can be passed to the mkbuildenv.sh script by tacking them on to the end of the call.
+Note that if path is to be omitted, it must be replaced by "--", otherwise the first mkbuildenv.sh arg will be parsed as the target path!

 To create a type of project tarball in the first place use:

-`$ buildenv package TYPE [SOURCE]`
+`$ buildenv package <type> [path]`

-This packs all the files in SOURCE directory up into a tarball which is stored under TEMPLATEPATH, for later access by new.
-If the SOURCE directory is omitted, the current working directory is used.
+This packs all the files in [path] directory up into a tarball which is stored under PKGPATH, for later access by new.
+If the [path] directory is omitted, the current working directory is used.

 Finally, to list which projects have been packaged for your consumption just type: